-- You will use the Chilean peso in Chile and the Argentine peso in Argentina. - Better rates of exchange are usually available overseas, although it's worth ordering some currency from your local bank to use when you first arrive. - We strongly advise that you take debit/bank cards and credit cards, which can be used to withdraw cash at local banks as needed. - You can use most debit/credit cards at ATMs on the international networks Cirrus and Plus, but make sure to check with your home bank about withdrawal fees. - Inform your bank and credit card company of your travel plans so that they won't confuse your international purchases for fraudulent charges. - International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
+- You will use the Chilean peso in Chile and the Argentine peso in Argentina. - Better rates of exchange are usually available overseas, although it's worth ordering some currency from your local bank to use when you first arrive. - While credit cards are accepted in Argentina, using credit cards typically comes with high upcharges/fees.
+To ensure a better exchange rate, travelers are recommended to convert USD and pay in cash where possible. - You can use most debit/credit cards at ATMs on the international networks Cirrus and Plus, but make sure to check with your home bank about withdrawal fees. - Inform your bank and credit card company of your travel plans so that they won't confuse your international purchases for fraudulent charges. - International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.